 The phrase ‘the world is your oyster’ is particularly applicable to entry-level UX designers.
 UX design is a broad field, which can take you in a number of different directions across various sectors.

-Mid-level UX designers can quickly progress into more senior roles; like product manager or senior UX designer — as well as C-quite level roles like UX director, or VP of user experience.
+Mid-level UX designers can quickly progress into more senior roles like product manager or senior UX designer–as well as C-suite level roles like UX director, or VP of user experience.
 Don’t see yourself as a manager?
 You can continue building up your skills as an individual contributor, and choose a niche based on the types of products you design and the industry you work in.

 What Makes a Good Career?

 UX design is a popular career choice for a reason.
-It’s in high demand, offers rewarding salaries, and it opens the door to more specialised (and lucrative) career paths.
+It’s in high demand, offers rewarding salaries, and opens the door to more specialized (and lucrative) career paths.

-But while these factors are all important, a good career boils down to one thing: How much you enjoy the work.
-The last thing you want is to go through the process of investing in a bootcamp course, and working hard to land your first role — only to realise it doesn’t fulfil you.
+But while these factors are all important, a good career boils down to one thing: how much you enjoy the work.
+The last thing you want is to go through the process of investing in a bootcamp course and working hard to land your first role only to realize it doesn’t fulfill you.